Outdoor fire restrictions

 Restricted fire zone

-A Restricted Fire Zone (RFZ) is an order made by the Minister of Natural Resources and Forestry, under the Forest Fires Prevention Act restricting the use of open fires in a specific area of the province.
+A Restricted Fire Zone (RFZ) is an order made by the Minister of Northern Development, Mines, Natural Resources and Forestry, under the Forest Fires Prevention Act restricting the use of open fires in a specific area of the province.
 It is a temporary measure put in place to prevent human-caused fires when the fire hazard is extreme or when firefighting resources are limited.

 By law, you cannot have an outdoor fire in a RFZ, except in accordance with a permit or unless specific conditions have been met under the Forest Fires Prevention Act and Outdoor Fires Regulation 207/96.
 This includes all burning, including grass, debris and campfires, even when using an outdoor fire grate, fire place or fire pit.Please contact your local Fire Management Headquarters for more information.